jeffthemedic/Jeffery-Williams/README.md

 # Jeffery-Williams
-Portfolio of personal cybersecurity projects demonstrating practical experience and skills for a career as a Cybersecurity Specialist.
+Portfolio of my personal cybersecurity projects demonstrating practical experience and skills for a career as a Cybersecurity Specialist.